CumulusCycles/GCP-Hands-on/README.md

 # GCP-Hands-on

-Repo for the GCP Hands-On Playlist videos
+Repo for the forthcoming GCP Hands-On Playlist videos on the [Cumulus Cycles](https://www.youtube.com/@cumuluscycles) channel.